 Visiting the Bygones Museum, Gift Shop and Stables Café

-There is full disabled access to all of these attractions.
+There is full access to all of these attractions.
 The terrain is hardcore paths and roadways.
-A disabled toilet is available in the park toilet complex.
+An accessible toilet is available in the park toilet complex.

-Disabled parking is available at the Walled Gardens which are accessible, however the terrain is uneven in places.
-Please note that there are no toilet facilities at the Walled Gardens.
+Accessible parking is available at the Walled Gardens.
+The terrain is accessible but is uneven in places.
+Please note that there are no lavatories at the Walled Gardens.